 Suggestion 1: Provide information to parents on their child’s development expectations

 How can we help maximize this crucial time and encourage parents to keep reading to their children at home?
 Schools are in a unique position to provide quality information to the families within their community and PLD offers an extensive range of informative, downloadable milestone sheets.
-These resource sheets provide information on children’s development, such as understanding/listening, speaking, social skills along with tips for home and causes for concern.
-Available for ages three to eight and focusing on the importance of oral language development from a very young age, they are an invaluable resource.
-For parents, these guides will help them to reinforce and track the stages of their child’s development enabling them to seek intervention earlier, if required.
+These resource sheets provide information on children’s development, such as understanding/listening, speaking and social skills along with tips for home and cause for concern.
+Available for ages three to eight and focusing on the importance of oral language development from a very young age, they are an invaluable resource for improving oral language.
+For parents, these guides will help them to reinforce and track the stages of their child’s development enabling them to seek intervention earlier if required.

-Suggestion 2: Schools establish oral language home programs
+Suggestion 2: Schools establish oral language skills home programs

 Families are provided with the type of picture books that are ideal for their children, the type of age-appropriate questions and also the type of oral responses that children should be able to answer.
 Parents read the supplied picture book each night.
 Within this process, 3 or 4 comprehension questions are presented to the child at each reading.
 Parents are supported in helping the children answer the questions correctly and children are given opportunities to learn and respond to a range of age-appropriate questions using effective oral language skills.

-Unfortunately, recent research involving 997 West Australian school aged children, revealed that 60 percent of the children reported they were not read to at home.
+Unfortunately, recent research involving 997 West Australian school-aged children, revealed that 60 percent of the children reported they were not read to at home.
 Parents tend to stop reading to their children once they are receiving reading books, so a process like this is something relatively easy for time-poor parents and encourages a habit of reading with children throughout the school years.
-Not only is this beneficial for the child’s oral language development, it also gives both the parent and child a set time each day to enjoy their time together.
+Not only is this beneficial for improving oral language in children’s development, it also gives both the parent and child a set time each day to enjoy their time together.

-High performing schools invest heavily in junior primary to establish key literacy areas early in the schooling process from the very foundational levels.
+High-performing schools invest heavily in Junior Primary to establish key literacy areas early in the schooling process from the very foundational levels.
 The link between oral language and literacy means that schools will be more likely to facilitate the literacy outcomes they seek when investing in oral language as well.
 This process is key to understanding why High performing schools are so successful.
-All of these high performing schools are implementing explicit, systematic, synthetic phonics programs, from junior block through to upper primary.
+All of these high-performing schools are implementing explicit, systematic, synthetic phonics programs, from junior block through to upper primary.
 These schools maximize the read, spell and write phase in the junior blocks and provide consistent evidence-based research in their teaching.
-For more information on how these schools have implemented Oral Language into their classrooms, check out this short video: https://www.youtube.com/watch?v=JxaPQE4T4L4.
+For more information on how these schools have implemented PLD oral language into their classrooms, check out this short video.

 Suggestion 4: Utilizing a Whole School Literacy Plan for cohesive teaching across all year levels

-So what can we take from High performing schools to add to our classrooms for the purpose of improving oral language skills?
-The literacy structure of High performing schools, in particular, establishing these programs in junior primary is the key to literacy success.
-Having a consistent, evidence-based and trackable whole-school language program allows you
+So what can we take from high-performing schools to add to our classrooms for the purpose of improving oral language skills?
+The literacy structure of high-performing schools, in particular, establishing these programs in Junior Primary is the key to literacy success.
+Having a consistent, evidence-based and trackable whole-school language program allows you.

 Research repeatedly tells us that prevention is your best pathway, rather than trying to remediate later.
 So how can PLD help?

-PLD has just released our Whole School Literacy Plan for 2020 which outlines the effective use of PLD’s resources within your school.
-In the plan, we have included planning strategies, ideas and suggested resources for the 2020 school year.
-The implementation guide has been broken down into Literacy, Oral Language and Movement and motor.
-Then further broken down into Year levels and Term by Term for easy of use.
+The implementation guides have been broken down into PLD Literacy, PLD Oral Language and PLD Movement & Motor.
+Then further broken down into year levels and term by term for ease of use.
 The fundamental ideals of PLD have been incorporated throughout.

-We have answered your most common questions – What to teach?
+We have answered your most common questions: What to teach?
 When to screen?
-How to cater for the range in abilities at school?
+How to cater to the range in abilities at school?
 Download the manuals via the links above.

 Next week, we will be discussing the final component to this series, ‘Giving children the best start for literacy – speaking and listening skills’.
 Don’t forget to pop back and check it out.